H1d3r/TymSpecial/README.md

 - Does the system have < Y processors?
 - Are long sleeps fast forwarded?

-#### Use cases include:
+#### Use cases:

-- Purple team engagements to provide a variety of execution techniques
+- Provide a variety of malware techniques on purple team engagements
-- Inject into an existing process owned by a privileged user to avoid interacting with LSASS
+- Inject into an existing process owned by a more privileged user to avoid interacting with LSASS
+- Inject into an existing process which normally produces network activity (web browsers, svchost, etc.) to blend C2 traffic

 #### Note: